What the rail is, in plain terms.

 What is in this page

-A sponsored slot is a labeled link from this directory to the sponsor's own site.
-The label reads "Sponsored partners" and is visible at the top of every group of slots, in the same visual register a buyer would expect from G2, Capterra, TrustRadius, or Gartner Peer Insights.
+A rail slot is a labeled link from this directory to a firm's own site.
+Slots in the "Our firms" group carry a "Founder-owned" tag naming which founder owns the firm.
+Slots in the "Partner" group are paid placements in the same visual register a buyer would expect from G2, Capterra, TrustRadius, or Gartner Peer Insights.

-A sponsored slot is not an endorsement.
-It is a paid placement.
-Each slot shows the sponsor's category, name, a one-line value prop, and a link to their site.
-Match Score does not see sponsored slots.
-Provider rankings on our directory index do not see sponsored slots.
-Ava does not promote sponsored slots inside her shortlists.
-The slots are a separate, clearly-bounded commercial layer.
+A rail slot is not an endorsement and not a ranking.
+Each slot shows the firm's category, name, a one-line value prop, and a link out.
+Match Score does not see rail slots.
+Provider rankings on our directory index do not see rail slots.
+Ava does not promote rail slots inside her shortlists.
+The rail is a separate, clearly-bounded layer, and the owned firms sitting in it get no algorithmic benefit from being there.

 Every slot we run looks like this.
-Cream tint, gold rule, monospace category tag, "Sponsored partners" label above the group.
+Cream tint, gold rule, monospace category tag, and the group label above: "Our firms" for founder-owned placements, "Partner" for paid third parties.

 2. What we do not sell